How to Strengthen the Vagus Nerve to Improve Pain: Part One

 Vagus Nerve Resets

-My experience with chronic pain for myself and for my patients has evolved exponentially since learning about and incorporating the Polyvagal Theory.
+My experience with chronic pain for myself and for my patients has evolved exponentially since learning about and incorporating the polyvagal theory.
 I do not view pain the same and I now make more time to include intentional glimmers.
-Understanding that pain and dysfunction is a NORMAL reaction to an internal or external threat and knowing you can change your body's physiological response is empowering in the healing journey.
-My hope is you will embrace this information and be able to incorporate it to prevent and reduce your pain.
+Understanding how the body responds physiologically to an internal or external threat and knowing you can change ow the body responds is empowering in the healing journey.
+My hope is you will embrace this information and be able to incorporate it to prevent and reduce pain.
 If you need help getting started, call our office to schedule a physical therapy evaluation with one of our experts.
 Healthy Core therapists are trained to treat and teach you about pain science and healing from chronic pain.
-You deserve a pain-free lifestyle to be the best version of yourself!
+You can achieve a pain-free lifestyle to be the best version of yourself!

 Written by Janine Laughlin - September 2022